 Dr. Bright suggested a few strategies to help manage your dog’s separation anxiety.
 “Try giving your dog the run of the entire house for 15 to 30 minutes and surveil them while you are out.
 Sometimes, more space equals less anxiety.
 We have seen patients who ceased being anxious when they weren’t closed in anywhere.”

 If you see the signs of separation anxiety in your dog, start with a vet visit to rule out any underlying physical problems.
 Your vet may also be able to prescribe medication that can help reduce anxiety and help with any training that needs to take place.

-For behavior modification, consult a professional behaviorist, someone with advanced degrees in animal behavior and/or psychology.
-If multiple medications and behavior modification are needed, you may need to see a veterinary behaviorist.
+For behavior modification, consult a professional behaviorist with advanced degrees in animal behavior and/or psychology.
+You may need to see a veterinary behaviorist if multiple medications and behavior modification are needed.

 More techniques to try when managing your dog’s separation anxiety: